"

 Ink illustration depicting a man dressed in Puritan attire, with his hands and feet firmly bound in substantial wooden stocks, positioned prominently in the heart of a Colonial American village.

-Punishments in Colonial America were often severe, designed not only to penalize the offender but also to act as a deterrent (see Curious Punishments of Colonial Days).
-Forms of punishment included fines, public humiliation, corporal punishment, and, in extreme cases, capital punishment.
+Punishments in Colonial America were often severe, designed not only to penalize the offender but to act as a deterrent (see Curious Punishments of Colonial Days).
+Forms of punishment included fines, public humiliation, corporal punishment and, in extreme cases, capital punishment.
 Stocks, whipping posts, and pillories were fixtures in colonial towns for executing physical punishments, as illustrated in Figure 8.4 above.
-Unfortunately, these court practices were often marked by the mistreatment of Indigenous peoples, with legal proceedings frequently biased against Native Americans in disputes over land, resources, and cultural differences.
+Unfortunately, these court practices were often marked by the mistreatment of Indigenous peoples, with legal proceedings frequently biased against them in disputes over land, resources, and cultural differences.

 The courts in Colonial America underwent swift evolution, and by the end of the Revolutionary War, concerns about tyranny and the concentration of power in the government arose (Friedman, 2005).
-In response, President George Washington signed the Judiciary Act of 1789, establishing the federal court system while allowing each state to maintain its unique court system.
-Despite their significant influence today, the early years of the U.S. Supreme Court saw limited power, as evidenced by the resignation of the first Chief Justice after only a few months to become the governor of New York.
-In the aftermath of the Revolutionary War, a notable shift occurred, marking a decrease in the governing power of state courts.
+In response, President George Washington signed the Judiciary Act of 1789, which established the federal court system while allowing each state to maintain its unique court system.
+Despite its significant influence today, the early years of the U.S. Supreme Court saw limited power, as evidenced by the resignation of the first chief justice after only a few months to become the governor of New York.
+In the aftermath of the Revolutionary War, another notable shift occurred, marking a decrease in the governing power of state courts.
 This transformation involved the transfer of considerable power and authority from the state courts to the state legislative branch.

 Sophisticated illustration delineating 34 states and 9 territories of the U.S. in 1862.

-Profound transformations reshaped the American court system following the Civil War and the dawn of the Industrial Revolution, leaving an indelible mark on the structure, jurisdiction, and guiding legal principles of American courts.
-Concurrently, the post-Civil War era marked a distinctive shift toward heightened federal authority, exemplified by the expansive growth of the federal court system and an increased emphasis on constitutional interpretations.
+Profound transformations reshaped the American court system following the Civil War and the dawn of the Industrial Revolution.
+These transitions left an indelible mark on the structure, jurisdiction, and guiding legal principles of American courts.
+Concurrently, the post-Civil War era marked a distinctive shift toward heightened federal authority, which was exemplified by the expansive growth of the federal court system and an increased emphasis on constitutional interpretations.
 The abolition of slavery and the influx of European migrants in the 1870s fueled the American Industrial Revolution, instigating significant economic and social changes.
-As newly emancipated Black individuals and European immigrants flocked to urban centers for employment in burgeoning factories, the rapidly expanding U.S. population necessitated adaptations in the court systems.
-This led to the establishment of specialized courts to address emerging challenges in crucial areas such as labor, business, and corporations.
-Simultaneously, in 1891, Congress solidified these changes by enacting the Judiciary Act, which established nine courts of appeals, aligning with each judicial circuit.
+As newly emancipated Black individuals and European immigrants flocked to urban centers for employment in the burgeoning factories, the rapidly expanding U.S. population necessitated adaptations in the court systems.
+This led to the establishment of specialized courts to address emerging challenges in crucial areas, such as labor, business, and corporations.
+Simultaneously, Congress solidified these changes by enacting the Judiciary Act of 1891, which established nine courts of appeals aligning with each judicial circuit.

 Illustration of the Supreme Court justices surrounded by an ever-mounting and seemingly endless number of cases.
 Illustration Caption reads,

 However, the response to the growing state populations resulted in poorly organized court structures.
-States adapted reactively, hastily establishing city courts and specialty courts, resulting in overlapping jurisdictions with consequential implications (Friedman, 2005).
-This chaotic expansion across various state courts resulted in a diverse array of state court structures, fostering confusion that persists as an issue in contemporary society.
+States adapted reactively by hastily establishing city courts and specialty courts.
+This resulted in overlapping jurisdictions with consequential implications (Friedman, 2005).
+This chaotic expansion across various state courts led to a diverse array of state court structures and fostered confusion that persists as an issue in contemporary society.

-While courts may evoke the imagery of a traditional courtroom trial, the predominant method in the contemporary legal landscape is plea bargaining, which concludes nearly 95% of all criminal cases in the U.S. (Bibas, 2006).
-As a result, plea negotiation assumes a pivotal role in the court system.
-Even though these negotiations typically transpire privately between the defense and prosecution, they constitute an integral aspect of an adversarial process.
-This is underscored by the presence of an impartial judge, who, serving as a neutral arbitrator, retains the discretion to either accept or reject the negotiated agreement mutually agreed upon by the two opposing parties.
+While courts may evoke the imagery of a traditional courtroom trial, the predominant method in the contemporary legal landscape is plea bargaining.
+This process concludes nearly 95% of all criminal cases in the US.
+(Bibas, 2006).
+As a result, plea negotiations assume a pivotal role in the court system.
+While these negotiations typically transpire privately between the defense and prosecution, they constitute an integral aspect of an adversarial process.
+This is underscored by the presence of an impartial judge who, serving as a neutral arbitrator, retains the discretion to either accept or reject the negotiated agreement mutually agreed upon by the two opposing parties.

 Attributions